jobs-at/coding-exercise-frontend/README.md

 The preferred option is to send us your Github account with the forked repository.
 If you do not have one, please send us your result either as ZIP archive or by sharing a link to some other cloud service where you have stored it.

+If you have any questions do not hesitate to contact us.

 We are already curious about your results.
 Let's build something.